Special Needs Trusts: What, Why, When and What Else?

 Yes.
 An existing ABLE account beneficiary (the “old beneficiary”) can transfer the account, without tax consequences, to a different beneficiary (the “new beneficiary”) if the new beneficiary is a sibling (of the old beneficiary) and has a disability that qualifies them to be an eligible individual.

 When the account owner dies, the ABLE account can be used to pay for any outstanding QDEs or any funeral and burial expenses.
-Under the proposed Treasury Regulations, if the ABLE account owner dies, the ABLE account becomes part of his/her estate.
+Under the proposed Treasury Regulations, if the ABLE account owner dies, the ABLE account becomes part of their estate.
 When the assets are transferred to the estate, any growth on the contributions will be subject to income tax but not the additional 10% tax applicable to Non-QDE withdrawals.

 Under Pennsylvania law, the Department of Human Services (DHS) [i.e., the state agency responsible for administering Medicaid in PA] may not file a claim against a PA ABLE account.
 However, once the assets in the ABLE account have been transferred to the decedent’s estate, the DHS could seek repayment from the estate as part of its Medicaid Estate Recovery Program.
 Nevertheless, under the Pennsylvania program, Estate Recovery will only be sought if the decedent was 55 years or older and received Medical Assistance for Nursing Facility Care, Home and Community Based Services, or similarly related services.